Doristine Watkins Minott: Guardian of the Watkins Family Legacy

 Strong Mentors, Educational Preparation, and a Purpose-Driven Life

 Teannie grew up in a home with two strong mentors.
 Our dad, a former high school teacher, school principal, founding president of Owen Junior College, and longtime president of Alabama State University (ASU), taught Teannie how to serve as a decisive, effective, courageous, and visionary school administrator.
-Our mom, an teacher by profession, showed Teannie how to turbocharge the minds of her students and use their minds as rocket engines to jetison them to their rightful orbit in life.
+Our mom, a teacher by profession, showed Teannie how to turbocharge the minds of her students and use their minds as rocket engines to jetison them to their rightful orbit in life.

 From 1968 to 2007, Teannie successfully launched thousands of young students into the universe of life at a pace and orbit that dazzled superintendents in two public school systems.